-She loved her mother and father, but she especially loved her big brother.
-He was: her most important person.
+She loved her mother and father, but she especially loved her older brother.
+He was her most important person.

-Ever since she could remember, he has always been there with her.
-He consoled her when their parents scolded her, watches over her as she played, plays with her, shows her amazing displays of ‘magic’, reads to her, teaches her various things, and made her pain disappear whenever she hurt herself.
+Ever since she could remember, he had always been there with her.
+He consoled her when their parents scolded her, watched over her as she played, played with her, showed her amazing displays of ‘magic’, read to her, taught her various things, and made her pain disappear whenever she hurt herself.

 He loved her, and she adored him.